 Skip to content Skip to sidebar Skip to footer

 The woodworking industry classifies lumber into hardwood and softwood.
-This classification is often a bit confusing because the term hardwood can be quickly meant that it consists of wood types that are physically hard.
-Yes, in general the hardwood timber usually has higher hardness than the softwood.
-However, there are several types of wood that are classified as hardwood is physically softer than softwood lumber while some softwood are harder than the hardwood.
-Balsa is he softer hardwood with hardness is less than most of the softwood.
-While yew or coconut trees are some sample of the “hard” softwood which have hardness higher than most of hardwood.
-But however, then hardest hardwood is still much harder than the hardest softwood.
+This classification is often a bit confusing because the term hardwood can quickly mean that it consists of wood types that are physically hard.
+Yes, in general, the hardwood timber usually has higher hardness than the softwood.
+However, there are several types of wood that are classified as hardwood that are physically softer than softwood lumber, while some softwoods are harder than the hardwood.
+Balsa is a softer hardwood with more hardness than most of the softwood.
+While yew or coconut trees are some samples of the “hard” softwood, which has a harder hardness than most hardwood.
+But, however, the hardest hardwood is still much harder than the hardest softwood.

-The hardwood is defined as the wood produced by the dichotylae (non angiosperm) tree.
-This type of trees proliferates
+The hardwood is defined as the wood produced by the dichotylae (non-angiosperm) tree.
+This type of tree proliferates

 naturally by seeds.
-When the seed start to grow, its seed will split into two and then grow as a tree with many branches.
+When the seed starts to grow, its seed will split into two and then grow as a tree with many branches.
 This type of tree can be recognized because it has a taproot and broad leaves.
-In the “four season” area the tree shed their leaves during the fall and winter, and grows its leaves during the spring and summer.
-In the tropics or sub-tropics they actually they act the same but because there is no drastic differences in climate, they still have their green leaves and remain evergreen forever.
+In the “four seasons” area, the tree sheds its leaves during the fall and winter and grows its leaves during the spring and summer.
+In the tropics or sub-tropics, they actually act the same, but because there are no drastic differences in climate, they still have their green leaves and remain evergreen forever.

 hardwood tree